 AWRI has assistantships available to incoming, full-time graduate students interested in pursuing a Master of Science degree in Biology with an emphasis in aquatic sciences.
 Graduate assistantships are offered through 4 funding sources:

 - Grant-funded Graduate Assistantships

-- Office of Graduate Studies Special Projects Graduate Assistantships
+- The Graduate School Special Projects Graduate Assistantships

 All assistantships include a generous 12-month stipend and tuition waiver that is eligible for annual renewal.
 Accepted applicants will assist with research projects conducted by faculty and staff at AWRI in addition to performing research related to their thesis/project.